maxwellmatthis/cellular-automaton-traffic-simulation/README.md

           Whether to create a visualization image of the simulation -o, --out-path <OUT_PATH>
-          Where to save the visualization image [default: traffic.png] -h, --help
+          Where to save the visualization image [default: traffic.png] -y, --yaml <YAML>
+          Optionally provide simulator settings as a yaml file to avoid using the command line for detailed simulations.
+Note: All Options except `yaml` must be used!
+  -h, --help
           Print help
   -V, --version